TomasCzC/Design-and-Implementation-of-an-Adaptive-Filter-for-Signal-Processing-on-FPGA/README.md

 # 1. Introduction
 This project implements a **numerically safe adaptive filter simulator** with real-time visualization.
-It is used as the software verification platform for the bachelor thesis:
+It is used as the software verification platform for the semestral/bachelor thesis:

 > *„Návrh a implementace adaptivního filtru pro zpracování signálu na FPGA“*
 > FEKT VUT Brno, 2025.